How to Secure Pallet Racking

 • Unsafe modifications: Note any temporary modifications or quick fixes present, such as steel beams holding up racks.
 Temporary modifications are hazardous and must be corrected immediately.

 • Labels: Check and replace any worn labels as needed.
-Note whether the labels are being used and if racks are organized according to product and weight.
-In addition to organizational labels, all racks should have load rating information clearly visible.
+Note whether your team uses the labels and organizes the racks according to weight and product.
+Ensure the load rating information for all racks is clearly visible.

 Regular weekly and annual inspections are only the first steps in ensuring a safe workplace.
 For those inspections to be effective, you must take immediate action to repair, replace and correct all issues.
 Keep an organized record of all damage and repairs so you can track changes over time.
 If an inspector informs you of a potentially hazardous concern, cease operations in that area until the problem is remedied.
 A trained professional can help you decide whether a damaged rack requires a simple repair or an entire system replacement.